-The total pension liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Rate of inflation (effective June 30, 2017) 2.60 percent per annum Rates of salary increase (effective June 30, 2017) 3.25 to 16.25 percent average, including inflation Rates vary by membership group Long-term investment rate of return (effective June 30, 2017) 7.00 percent, compounded annually, net of investment expense, including inflation Wage growth (effective June 30, 2017) 3.25 percent per annum, based on 2.60 percent inflation and 0.65 percent real wage inflation
+Rate of inflation 2.60 percent per annum Rates of salary increase 3.25 to 16.25 percent average, including inflation Rates vary by membership group Long-term investment rate of return 7.00 percent, compounded annually, net of investment expense, including inflation Wage growth 3.25 percent per annum, based on 2.60 percent inflation and 0.65 percent real wage inflation

-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of actuarial experience studies with dates corresponding to those listed above.
+The actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies with dates corresponding to those listed above.

-Mortality rates were based on the RP-2000 Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale AA.
+Mortality rates were based on the RP-2014 Mortality Table for all groups, with MP-2017 generational adjustments.